-Mention the phrase Farrow & Ball and chances are Hague Blue springs to mind, so it is no surprise that this colour was voted the most popular colour from the Farrow & Ball paint range.
+Mention the phrase Farrow & Ball and chances are Hague Blue springs to mind, so it is no surprise that this color was voted the most popular color from the Farrow & Ball paint range.
 But there are many other blues that are worth mentioning.
-Here are our favourite Farrow & Ball blue paint colours.
+Here are our favourite Farrow & Ball blue paint colors.

 The fact that blue is the colour most widely used in decoration is testament to its amazing transformative powers.

 Deep and bright, indigo is surely the most joyful blue hue.
-Sitting between pure blue and violet on the colour spectrum, this intense colour is the shade of choice for designers and artists – it's the electric pigment behind Yves Klein’s famous International Klein Blue and Henri Matisse's Blue Nudes series.
-It's even the signature hue of Sir Terence Conran's shirts.
+Sitting between pure blue and violet on the colour spectrum, this intense color is the blue paint shade of choice for designers and artists – it's the electric pigment behind Yves Klein’s famous International Klein Blue and Henri Matisse's Blue Nudes series.
+It's even the signature hue of the late, great Sir Terence Conran's shirts.

 Opulent and rich, Stiffkey Blue will create an exotic feel and bring the outdoors into your home.